FeedMapping/Schema/README.md

 ### [1st Step: Q3(10, 29)](https://eq19.github.io/feed)

 Let's assign another pairs (5, 7, 11, 13, 17,19) in to a combination so it will turn in reverse (19, 17, 13, 11, 7, 5) lies on the center of default.
-This 12 all toghether will forms (12/2)th = 6th prime = 13th circle on the center of an hexagonal cube called [Metatron's Cube](https://www.google.com/search?q=metatron%27s+cubes&tbm=isch).
+This 12 all toghether will form (12/2)th = 6th prime = 13 circles including the new one on the center of [Metatron's Cube](https://www.google.com/search?q=metatron%27s+cubes&tbm=isch).

 [![Metatron's Cube](https://user-images.githubusercontent.com/36441664/74094157-4e642500-4b0f-11ea-89b4-eb8cd7d90411.png)](https://www.google.com/search?q=metatron%27s+cubes&tbm=isch)

-Then assign 19 as a set of 10 numbers that consist of 4 primes (2,3,5,7).
-Convert them to 10 primes up to 10th prime=29 then to 29 primes up to of (10th)th=29th prime=109.
 Now let's force 12 or Δ1 to the **prime 13**.
-See how those primes reacted to compensate the Δ1 by spreading the gap in to a bunch of Δ's that goes to the **13th circle**.
+See how those primes reacted to compensate the Δ1 by spreading the gap in to a bunch of Δ's that goes to the **13th circle.

 ```
   Tabulate Prime by Power of 10